samyak45/my-old-website/about/index.md

 This blog will be about my narrations along the path to acquire knowledge as I keep on exploring new horizons, questioning prevailing modes of thought and searching for ways to make this a more lively planet .

 Thinking of contacting me ?
 Have questions or suggestions ?
-Or just want to say hi ?
 Feel free to drop me an email at samyak.choudhary@gmail.com .